LDV + Waffle + Daybreak = LDWaffle

 - Double Leather Swoosh in Silver & Yellow

 - Thick Extruding Ridged EVA Midsole in White

 - Double Tongue with Classic Nike Branding (Orange Swoosh)

 Double Up.
-Get Colourful.
 The LDWaffle gets the colour-blocking treatment (x2).
 Featuring a series of multiplied panels the LDWaffle goes big but retains a sleek, feline shape.
-The tongue comes in 2 with classic orange Nike branding, 2 large leather contrasting Swooshes in amber yellow and orange are featured on the medial and lateral quarter panels.
+The tongue comes in 2 with classic orange Nike branding, 2 large leather contrasting Swooshes in silver and yellow are featured on the medial and lateral quarter panels.
 A large proportion of shoe appears to come from the LDV.
-The majority of the silhouette is made from seaweed green mesh, which is taken from the upper of the LDV, the toe cap panels which are dressed in separate shades of green and pink suede are taken from the LDV & Daybreak.
+The majority of the silhouette is made from royal blue mesh, which is taken from the upper of the LDV, the toe cap panels which are dressed in separate royal blue and varsity red suede are taken from the LDV & Daybreak.
 The silhouette features a white foam midsole, that is characterised by a uniquely protruding ridge; the outsole is from the legendary Waffle Racer and comes dressed in black.
-The curved heel collar in yellow is padded and is a design feature of the LDV, whilst the reinforced suede heel counter appears twice and is taken from the Waffle Racer and the LDV.
+The curved heel collar in black is padded and is a design feature of the LDV, whilst the reinforced suede heel counter appears twice and is taken from the Waffle Racer and the LDV.

 Silhouette Explored: Waffle Racer — History